-Several reasons may explain that green bonds generate positive stock returns.
-First, public policies penalize CO2 emissions (OECD [2018]) through carbon taxes or emission trading schemes if any, and excise taxes on carbon energy sources.
-Although these policies are not as stringent as economists prescribe, they enhance the expected performance of green projects.
+projects.
 Second, investors' climate concerns are growing.
-Pastor, Stambaugh, and Taylor (2022) suggest that it accounts for a green bond premium, reducing the cost of certified green projects at the benefit of green bond issuers.
-Moreover, Pastor et al. (2022) show that investors' climate concerns directly increase the equity value of firms that commit to climate-friendly projects.
+Pastor, Stambaugh, and Taylor (2022) suggest that investors' preferences generate a green bond premium, reducing the cost of certified green projects at the benefit of green bond issuers.7 Moreover, Pastor et al. (2022) show that investors' climate concerns directly increase the stock price of firms that commit to climate-friendly projects.

 Our theory complements this literature with the informational role of green bonds, which amplifies the limited incentives that policy and investors induce.
 Indeed, announcement stock returns show that announced certified green projects are not fully anticipated, indicating that green bonds convey new positive information about the profitability of firms' green projects.
 We suggest this might be because, for investors, new green technologies underlying current climate-friendly initiatives are more difficult to gauge than usual technologies.
-The informational role of green bonds is supported by Tang and Zhang's (2020) finding that stock markets react mainly to the first financing of green projects and much less to their in 2020, while planning to further increase it in the immediate future."
-(Central Banking [2021])
+The informational role of green bonds is supported by Tang and Zhang's (2020) finding that stock markets react mainly to the first financing of green projects and much less to their refinancing.